-SLO 1

-Course Map: EDUC 5850
+SLO 1 Course Map: EDUC 5850

-Departmental Student Learning Goal Program Student Learning Outcome Demonstrate discipline-specific content Candidates will demonstrate knowledge (SPA #1) technology literacy skills, technology advocacy, and leadership in planning and delivering professional development appropriate for unique populations.
+Departmental Student Learning Goal Program Student Learning Outcome Demonstrate discipline-specific content knowledge (SPA #1) Candidates will demonstrate technology literacy skills, technology advocacy, and leadership in planning and delivering professional development appropriate for unique populations.

-Evidence of assessment is the Project Study.
+Evidence of assessment is the Action Research Project.
 The assessment is aligned to the Graduate School's paper-in-lieu-of-thesis guidelines as well as criteria specific to ISTE standards, data analysis, and project-based learning.
 The assessment criteria are aligned to the frameworks used to develop the assessment requirements.
 Performance indicators are qualitative and progressive across the rating scale.
 Research-based analyses of quality are planned for future assessment cycles.

-The target is: 85% of candidates will earn minimum benchmark ratings of 5 (i.e. "Target") on each criterion based on performance expectations.
+The target is: 85% of candidates will earn benchmark ratings of 5 (i.e. "Target") on each criterion based on performance expectations.

-- AC 2019-2020: Target was Met.
-100% of candidates met the benchmark. - AC 2018-2019: Target was Not Met.
-71% of candidates met the benchmark. - AC 2017-2018: Target was Met.
-85% of candidates met the benchmark. - AC 2016-2017: Target was Not Met.
-76.9% candidates met the benchmark.
+- AC 2020 2021: Target was Met.
+100% of candidates met the benchmark. - AC 2019-2020: Target was Met.
+100% of candidates met the benchmark.

-In 2018-2019, the target not met.
-In response to AC 2017-2018 data analysis, faculty provided additional instructional support in APA style, writing tips, and grammar.
-However, in AC 2018-2019, patterns of consistent errors in candidate work were identified, which revealed that candidates did not take advantage of additional resources that had been provided in the course nor did they, overall, integrate corrections from draft assignments into their final assignments on which these data were based.
+In 2019-2020 the target was met.
+In AC 2019-2020, patterns of consistent errors in candidate work were identified, revealing that candidates did not take advantage of additional resources that had been provided in the course nor did they, overall, integrate corrections from draft assignments into their final assignments on which these data were based.

-Based on the analysis of the AC 2018-2019 results, the faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
-In AC 2019-2020, additional instructional assignments were added to EDUC 5850 that focused on APA style, writing, and grammar, which were the areas where candidates had, for two consecutive years, earned the lowest performance ratings.
+Based on the analysis of the AC 2019-2020 results and due to the pandemic in Spring 2020, faculty decided to implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021, additional instructional assignments were added to EDUC 5850 that focused on APA style, writing, and grammar, which were the areas where candidates had, for two consecutive years, earned the lowest performance ratings.
 Since ratings on "content" items were consistently at benchmark, data did not indicate adjustments to those criteria to be necessary.
-In AC 2019-2020, assignments based on the additional resources were included into the course so that candidates were held accountable for reviewing those resources and so that performance on these assignments could be compared to final project rubric ratings to determine on which topics candidates struggled the most with APA style, writing, and grammar.
+Assignments based on the additional resources were included into the course so that candidates were held accountable for reviewing those resources and so that performance on these assignments could be compared to final project rubric ratings to determine on which topics candidates struggled the most with APA style, writing, and grammar.
+In addition in AC 2020-2021, individual feedback conferences were held with students to review their work and discuss changes to facilitate improvement.
 These changes had a direct impact on the student's ability to demonstrate discipline-specific content knowledge.